wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img src="/assets/images/ha/hardware/WXKG01LM.jpg"></div>
   <div class="hw-info">
     <h4>Xiaomi Aqara wireless switch (WXKG01LM)</h4>
-    <p>Comparable to the other switch (see above) but this one has a bit larger touch area.
+    <p>Comparable to the other switch (see above), but this one has a bit larger touch area.
 I use one in my kitchen as I can activate this switch with my elbows which is usefull during cooking.
 Its a bit more espensive though, usually around €9.</p>
     <p>The Xiaomi hub is not required as it connects to my <a href="https://amzn.to/2Tov8cQ" rel="nofollow">ConBee</a>.
 An alternative is to run <a href="https://github.com/Koenkk/zigbee2mqtt">Zigbee2mqtt</a>.</p>

     <div class="review">